 What Is Cerebral Palsy?

 - Athetoid (pronounced: ATH-uh-toid) CP affects the ability to control the muscles of the body.
-A person's arms or legs may flutter and move suddenly.
+A person may have uncontrolled movements.

 If CP affects the part of the brain that controls speech, a person with CP might have trouble talking clearly or not be able to speak at all.
 Some people with CP also have learning disabilities or behavior problems, though many don't have these issues.
 Others can have medical problems like seizures or epilepsy, or hearing loss.